 Before you know it, you’re yelling.
 By the time they get out of the car, the kids are sullen.
-Your plans for a peaceful start to the day just evaporated before your eyes.
+Your plans for a peaceful start to their first day of school just evaporated before your eyes.
 Backseat bickering can completely ruin your morning.

 Luckily, there are things you can do to turn the tide when the tone gets tense in your car.
 Let's rewind this script, but first, our guiding principles: